Lake Annecy from Talloires © French Moments

 Castle of Duingt, Lake Annecy © French Moments

-Duingt is a small place but has retained a number of typical Savoyard houses from the 17th and 18th centuries which can be found along the old and narrow streets.
-There are two private castles in the commune: the Dhéré and Ruphy castles.
+Duingt is a small place but has retained a number of typical Savoyard houses from the 17th and 18th centuries along the old and narrow streets.
+The commune has two private castles, the Dhéré and Ruphy castles.

 Find out more about Duingt.